 - Organising Indus visits from university representatives in the UK, continental Europe, US, Canada, and other countries

 - Organising University Fairs, where students and parents can attend and meet with admissions officers from over 70 institutions from the UK, US, and Canada

 - Taking interested students to University Fairs in Pune

 - “Best Fit” advice after conditional offers and acceptances in the spring

 - Advice on Wait List situations in the US and Canada

 - Guidance on “Clearing” and “Adjustment” in the UK system after August 1st.

 The Parent Advisory Committee (PAC)

 Indus is one of the few schools that follows an open-door communication policy with parents as we believe that they are our partners in their child’s education.
-This partnership is unique in the sense that it is conducive for the kids to be nurtured well where we ensure that the best possible decisions are taken with a common goal in mind- to educate our students with the right skills to succeed in life.
+This partnership is unique in the sense that it creates a nurturing environment for the kids where we ensure that the best possible decisions are taken with a common goal in mind- to educate our students with the right skills to succeed in life.
 In view of this, we value parental feedback which helps us rectify, reinvent and raise our benchmark of success on a continuous basis.

 To facilitate this, we have the Parental Advisory Committee [PAC] which was formed to give parents a platform to share feedback that they have on any aspect of school life.
 The PAC is of the parents by the parents, and for the students.
 The PAC is led by a Chairperson and Co-Chairperson who are ably supported by their team who oversee curriculum, co-curricular, communication, sports, boarding and facilities areas.
 Further, there are grade wise Yahoo Groups created by the PAC for parents to interact and discuss with each other, matters pertinent to school and their child’s grade-specific concerns.
 Each group is moderated by a parent moderator.
 This unique approach to education is what makes Indus International School one of the best IB schools in the country.